pulumi/terraform-provider-google-beta/website/docs/r/compute_ssl_certificate.html.markdown

 // Using with Target HTTPS Proxies
 //
 // SSL certificates cannot be updated after creation.
 In order to apply
-// the specified configuration, Terraform will destroy the existing
+// the specified configuration, the provider will destroy the existing
 // resource and create a replacement.
-To effectively use an SSL
-// certificate resource with a Target HTTPS Proxy resource, it's
-// recommended to specify create_before_destroy in a lifecycle block.
-// Either omit the Instance Template name attribute, specify a partial
-// name with name_prefix, or use random_id resource.
 Example:

 resource "google_compute_ssl_certificate" "default" {
   name_prefix = "my-certificate-"